-Give a fireplac a facelift
+Give a fireplace a facelift

-Whether your fireplace gets used annually or is just a hole in the wall that hasn't been used for ages, most fireplaces are a focal point in a room.
 Make your fireplace a 'stand out' feature with paint, tile or with a new DIY fireplace surround.
 And if your fireplace does get put into use during the colder months of the year here are a few ideas to get make your fireplace a feature.

 Over at eastcoast creative the girls transformed a fireplace overnight.
 The brick surround was given a quick whitewashing technique, while the brass frame fireplace was sprayed black with Rust-Oleum High Heat spray.